Cannabis in Montana: Adult use initiative (2020)

 In January 2020, marijuana activists associated with New Approach Montana submitted Montana I-190, a ballot initiative to legalize cannabis in the state.
 On August 13, the state Secretary of State announced it had qualified for the November ballot.
 On November 3, 2020, the bill passed.

 Starting January 1, 2021, people of the age of 21 and over are allowed to possess and use up to 1 oz of marijuana.
 However, consumption and possession in public (including medical marijuana) and certain other locations is illegal, including on federal lands and waters (falling under federal law).
 Licensed Montana Medical Marijuana Program providers are allowed to sell marijuana products to registered cardholders in the program.
 An individual cardholder may possess up to 1 oz of marijuana, and purchase up to 5 oz per 30 day period, but not distribute to other people.
 Adult use sales became legal on January 1, 2022, in counties that voted yes on I-190.
 Counties that voted no are allowed to hold a local referendum later, and if approved by a majority of voters, can start adult use sales.
-Cultivation will become legal on July 1, 2023, until then, only licensed medical marijuana providers are allowed.
+Cultivation is legal as of July 1, 2023, before this date, only licensed medical marijuana providers were allowed.
 Adult use marijuana will be taxed at 20%.